 As a result of Covid-19, parts of the Frontline programme and the selection process may be changed.
 For instance, the summer institute and assessment centre might take place virtually.
 To find out more, find answers to important questions on Frontline’s website.

 The structure of the Frontline programme

 The Frontline programme breaks down into two segments:

 - Two years spent in a local authority.
-In the first year, graduates are placed with three other Frontline participants, all under the supervision of one fully qualified social worker (trained by Frontline and jointly appointed with the local authority).
-Participants will work towards a postgraduate diploma in social work.
+In the first year, graduates are placed with other Frontline participants (usually four altogether), all under the supervision of one fully qualified social worker.
+Participants will work towards the first 120 credits of their masters degree.
 In the second year participants in the programme are qualified social workers, responsible for their own caseloads.
-They also study towards a masters in social work.
+They also study to gain a masters in social work.

 This may seem a short time in which to qualify.
 After all, outside this programme, most people take two or three years to complete the qualifications needed to be a qualified social worker.